 Article 3.2 of the Regulation of the Board of Directors provides, in line with Recommendation 6 of the Corporate Governance Code, that the Board of Directors shall verify whether Directors meet the independence requirements pursuant to the CFA and the Code whenever events relevant to the assessment of independence occur and, in any event, on an annual basis.
-In this regard, on 21 March 2023, the Board of Directors assessed and ascertained the existence of the independence requirements for the Directors pro tempore in office, noting that the said independence requirements were met by the following Directors: Nadia Buttignol, Arabella Caporello, Alessandro Nasi and Michela Schizzi.

-Furthermore, following the appointment of the new Board of Directors, on 3 May 2023, the Board assessed and ascertained the existence of the independence requirements for the Directors pro tempore in office, noting that the said independence requirements were met by the following Directors: Alessandro Nasi, Pietro Cordova, Simona Scarpaleggia, Michela Schizzi and Anna Tanganelli.
+In this regard, on 03 May 2023, 26 March 2024 and 24 March 2025, the Board of Directors assessed and ascertained the existence of the independence requirements for the Directors pro tempore in office, noting that the said independence requirements were met by the following Directors: Alessandro Nasi, Pietro Cordova, Simona Scarpaleggia, Michela Schizzi and Anna Tanganelli.